abdelhalimresu/job-offers/README.md

 ### Prerequisites

-In order to run the project in a local environment all you need is Docker and docker-compose tool installed.
+In order to run the project in a local environment, all you need is Docker and docker-compose tool installed.
-You may also want to have pipenv tool installed to run the project in a virtual environment
+You may also want to have `pipenv` tool installed to run the project in a virtual environment

 ### Building the project